Name: Dylan Wood

 Residence: Stuttgart, Germany / New Hampshire, USA

 - Describe yourself in 1-2 sentences!

-I am a trained architect and designer working on engineering new technology for a more elegant and ecological built environment.
-I am inspired by nature and amazed at how we live within it.
+I am a trained architect and designer working on engineering new technology for a more elegant and ecologically built environment.
+I am inspired by nature and amazed about how we live in it.